 Changing or removing this flag would make the NTLMv2 hash invalid, since the data will have been modified.
 Here what it looks like.

-So you will have understood that, we can do nothing in this case, and that’s thanks to the MIC.
+So you will have understood that, we can do nothing in this case, and that’s because of the MIC.

 Drop the MIC